Welcome to our free online Russian grammar and vocabulary cours for beginners.

 After the personal pronouns in the Accusative case, let’s have a look at the possessive pronouns.

 A few previous lessons we have dedicated to the nouns in the Accusative case.
 Today we start looking at the pronouns in the Accusative and this lesson is dedicated to the personal pronouns.
-The good news is that the personal pronouns in the Accusative look exactly the same as in the Genitive.
+The good news is that the personal pronouns in the Accusative case look exactly the same as in the Genitive.

 Today we continue learning the Russian grammar and dedicate this lesson to the demonstrative pronouns in the Dative case.